How to Become a Professional Trader

-Become a professional trader by learning trading basics and advanced basics.
-The next step to learn strategies and gain experience implementing them.
+To become a professional trader, you must learn trading basics and advanced basics.
+Once these are mastered, you can learn proven strategies and gain experience in implementing them.

-Trading basics are typically factual in nature.
-Order types are what they are, and there isn't any subjectivity in that.
-The same goes for most other trading basics.
-There isn't a lot of subjectivity, and if there is it is relatively minor.
-One information source may say to start trading day trading forex with at least $500, while another source may say to start with at least $1,000.
+Trading basics are typically factual in nature, and there isn't much subjectivity.
+One information source may say to start currency or forex trading with at least $500, while another source may say to start with at least $1,000.
 One source isn't necessarily right or wrong.
-The information from multiple sources is just telling you that you should definitely start with at least $500 and ideally with $1,000 or more.
+The information from multiple sources is indicating that you should definitely start with at least $500 and ideally with $1,000 or more.

-Learning trading basics gives new traders an opportunity to learn about various markets and determine which one they want, and are able, to trade.
+Learning trading basics gives new traders an opportunity to learn about the various markets and the one in which they want to trade.

-When learning the basics traders determine if they want to trade stocks, futures, options or forex.
-Upon making this choice they can then delve deeper into the trading basics specific to that market.
+When learning the basics, traders determine if they want to trade stocks, futures, options or forex trading.
+Upon making this choice, they can then delve deeper into the trading basics specific to that market.

 Trading Systems and Techniques

-Practice doesn't make perfect.
-Perfect practice makes improvements.
-In trading we will never have perfect results because we will never win all our trades.
-And that is okay.
-We don't need to win every trade to produce a good living.
-What is required, though, is implementing our method nearly perfectly.
-This is within our control, while results are not.
-If we do the right thing, favorable results are more likely.
-Doing the right thing is following the methods we have learned and opted to use.
+You don't need to win every trade to produce a good living.
+What is required, though, is implementing your method nearly perfectly.
+This is within your control, while results are not.
+If you do the right thing, favorable results are more likely.
+Doing the right thing is following the methods you have learned and opted to use.

-When first learning a method it may seem very easy.
-When we go implement it, though, it may be harder than we anticipated.
+When first learning a trading method it may seem very easy.
+However, once you begin to implement it, it may be harder in actuality than you had anticipated.
 Most traders quit at this stage and seek out another strategy.
 Unfortunately, these types of people rarely become successful.
 Even a simple trading strategy often requires at least several months of hands-on experience before the method starts producing profitable results.

-As a trader progresses, and gains more experience, they will likely find ways to improve their strategies or notice other market tendencies that can be exploited if another strategy is formulated.
-A successful trader may also find that a strategy that once worked is no longer performing as well.
-In this way, a trader is always learning from their experiences and trying to find better ways of doing things.
-They are simply adapting to changes in the market which may make current strategies obsolete but opens the door for a new strategy to be deployed.
+As a trader progresses and gains more experience, they will likely find ways to improve their strategies or notice other market tendencies that can be exploited if another strategy is formulated.
+A successful trader may also find that a strategy that once worked is no longer performing well.
+In this way, a trader is always learning from their experiences and trying to find better ways of performing their job.
+They are simply adapting to changes in the market that may make current strategies obsolete but provides an opportunity for a new strategy to be deployed.